2019 Louisiana Ragin' Cajuns football team: Schedule

-The 2019 schedule consists of 6 home and 6 away games in the regular season.
-The Ragin' Cajuns will travel to Sun Belt foes Arkansas State, Coastal Carolina, Georgia Southern, and South Alabama.
-The Cajuns will play host to Sun Belt foes Appalachian State, Louisiana-Monroe, Texas State, and Troy.
+The 2019 schedule consisted of 6 home and 6 away games in the regular season.
+The Ragin' Cajuns would travel to Sun Belt foes Arkansas State, Coastal Carolina, Georgia Southern, and South Alabama.
+The Cajuns would play host to Sun Belt foes Appalachian State, Louisiana-Monroe, Texas State, and Troy.

-The Ragin' Cajuns will host two of the four non-conference opponents at Cajun Field, Liberty Flames, and Independent school in Division I FBS Football and the Texas Southern Tigers of the SWAC, will travel to Mid-American Conference (MAC) member Ohio, and will play host to the Mississippi State Bulldogs of the Southeastern Conference (SEC) at the Mercedes-Benz Superdome.
+The Ragin' Cajuns would host two of the four non-conference opponents at Cajun Field, Liberty Flames, and Independent school in Division I FBS Football and the Texas Southern Tigers of the SWAC, would travel to Mid-American Conference (MAC) member Ohio, and would play host to the Mississippi State Bulldogs of the Southeastern Conference (SEC) at the Mercedes-Benz Superdome.